 The consequences of paying a departing employee late can be significant—ranging from penalties imposed by the state, to extra damages paid to the employee, or even criminal consequences in some states.

-Use the table below to help inform you of whether your state has a specific deadline and/or unused vacation pay requirements.
+Use the table below to determine if your state has a specific deadline and/or unused vacation pay requirements.

 This table was last revised Sept 2023.